Subsidiary vs. Branch in Austria - 2022 Guide

 |Taxation||The branch is subject to the same corporate income tax rate, only on the income derived from Austria.
 Special dividend withholding tax rates can apply when a double tax treaty is in force.||The subsidiary is taxed as a resident company in Austria, at the usual corporate income tax rate.|

 The characteristics described here are just general ones.
 Investors can use this information to decide which business type would best suit their needs.
 However, for complete details and in-depth information about the taxation regulations for each business form, please feel free to reach out to our experienced team of attorneys in Austria.
+We can help you register a branch or a subsidiary in 2022.

-The characteristics of the branch in Austria
+The characteristics of a branch in Austria

 The parent company provides the branch capital and appoints a managing director who needs to reside in Austria (only for non-EU foreign companies).
 In order to set up a branch in Austria, the foreign company abroad must prepare a resolution to establish a branch office in the country and register it with the Companies Registry.

 Our attorneys in Austria can give you specific details on branch/parent company liability in case of bankruptcy or liquidation in Austria.
+More about the formalities for 2022 can be discussed with us.

-The characteristics of the subsidiary in Austria
+The characteristics of a subsidiary in Austria

-Unlike the branch, the GmbH is an independent legal entity that may act on its own behalf and the managing director of a limited liability company does not have to reside in Austria.
+- The managing director of a limited liability company does not have to reside in Austria.

 Subsidiaries are taxed as per the applicable corporate income tax rate on their worldwide profits.
 The founders of a GmbH in Austria need to observe the requirements for the minimum share capital.